Video

 Bio

-Turbonegro is a Norwegian rock band known for their high-energy performances, irreverent humor, and fusion of punk rock with elements of glam and hard rock, which they coined as “deathpunk.”
-Formed in 1989 in Oslo, the band quickly gained a cult following with their provocative lyrics, outrageous stage antics, and flamboyant image.
+Turbonegro are widely known for their kick-ass performances, larger-than-life antics, irreverent humor, and unique synthesis of punk, glam, classic and hard rock.
+Formed 1989 in Oslo, the band quickly gained a cult following with their provocative lyrics and flamboyant image.

 Early Years and Evolution